ViktorBarzin/Website/content/blog/04-down-the-rabbit-hole.md

 # Introduction

-In this blogpost I'll go through the journey I went when I was setting up monitoring with ELK for my infrastructure.
+In this blogpost I'll go through the journey I went when I was setting up monitoring with ELK for my website.
 The task was simple - install \*beats and tell it to report to my elk stack vm.
-You'll see why in my setup it wasn't as easy.
+You'll see why in my setup it wasn't as easy as it sounds initially.

 # The issue